Wake Forest University Department of Counseling

 • Barron, S. (2016).
 Psychopharmacology NOBA.

 • Shallcross, L. (July 1, 2012).
 Client, counselor, prescriber.
-Counseling Today: A Publication of the American Counseling Association.
+In Counseling Today: A Publication of the American Counseling Association.

 Discussion 2.2: The Neurobiologically Informed Approach (Initial Post Due Day 4, Reply Posts Due Day 7)